The Great Resignation is on – is now the time to change your career?

 The Great Resignation is well under way.
 In the wake of the pandemic, in November 2021, the number of Britons quitting their jobs hit 4.5 million, breaking a record set two months previous in September.
 The numbers are unlike any seen since 2009.
 In America, over 4.3 million workers quit their jobs in the month of August 2021 alone – almost 3% of the entire country’s workforce.
 And it's continuing well into 2022: many more plan to quit this year.

-Helen Tupper, co-founder and CEO of career development company Amazing If, and the co-author of career guides The Squiggly Career and new book You Coach You, isn’t particularly surprised.
+Helen Tupper, co-founder and CEO of career development company Amazing If, and the co-author of career guides The Squiggly Careerand new book You Coach You, isn’t particularly surprised.
 In The Squiggly Career, Tupper and co-author Sarah Ellis coined a term for the new, ‘squiggly’ career trajectory rapidly supplanting the more linear career trajectory enjoyed by Boomers.

 Things were already precarious: for years, Gen-Xers and Millennials have contended with a job market undermined by the ‘gig economy’ (in which permanent roles were increasingly replaced by freelance budget) and the disappearance of entry-level roles, leading to increased competition for fewer, lower-paying jobs.